 Esper is all about Android for purpose-built device fleets.
 Our solution gives enterprises the opportunity to harvest their sunk hardware spends with an innovative approach – Android on x86.
 How you ask?

 We have built our own version of Android called Esper Enhanced Android (EEA) off of AOSP.
-It originated because in many cases our customers needed tighter control over the ROM image (like not including data sucking apps baked into the firmware of consumer tablets), higher security in the kernel, and the ability to take control of updates and patches and not be at the whim of the device maker running late on passing through critical updates from Google and/or those updates pushed at inopportune times for the customer.
+It originated because in many cases our customers need tighter control over the ROM image (like not including data sucking apps baked into the firmware of consumer tablets), higher security in the kernel, and the ability to take control of updates and patches and not be at the whim of the device maker running late on passing through critical updates from Google and/or those updates pushed at inopportune times for the customer.
 We’ve addressed these pain points and more with EEA.

 Features Of Esper Enhanced Android Devices

 - Highly Configurable – Modify Esper Enhanced Android tailored to your specific requirements and use cases, be it retail kiosks, digital signage, and more.